michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0076.md

 - n: continuous and profound contemplation or musing on a subject or series of subjects of a deep or abstruse nature
 - n: (religion) contemplation of spiritual matters (usually on religious or philosophical subjects)
 ### Family
+- meditation: meditations+
-meditation: meditations+;meditate: meditated, meditates, meditating, meditation, meditative, premeditate;meditative: meditatively, meditativeness;premeditate: premeditated, premeditating, premeditation;premeditated: premeditatedly, unpremeditated;premeditation: premeditations;unpremeditated: unpremeditatedly
+- meditate: meditated, meditates, meditating, meditation, meditative, premeditate
+- meditative: meditatively, meditativeness
+- premeditate: premeditated, premeditating, premeditation
+- premeditated: premeditatedly, unpremeditated
+- premeditation: premeditations
+- unpremeditated: unpremeditatedly
 ### Examples
 - A beautifully illustrated meditation on two of the 19th century’s greatest exponents of textile arts, Mariano Fortuny and William Morris.
 - Stressed Americans seeking calm through decluttering and meditation might add a third activity: the cocktail hour.